Volkswagen Group officially opens data centre at Green Mountain’s colocation site in Norway – powered by 100% renewable energy.

 Media contact for the Minister of Trade & Industry

 Camilla Pettersen, mobile +47 95 10 50 64, e-mail: firstname.lastname@example.org

 Green Mountain AS design build and operate high security, robust wholesale colocation data centres.

 Green Mountain currently have two data centers in Norway with plans to develop in other regions.

 The data centres operate on 100% low cost renewable power and use of free cooling creating unique power efficiency.

-centre near Stavanger (DC1-Stavanger) is built deep inside a mountain in a
+The data centre near Stavanger (DC1-Stavanger) is built deep inside a mountain in a former high

 security NATO ammunition store.

 The data centre in Telemark (DC2-Telemark) is in the ‘cradle of hydro power’ in Norway with multiple local hydro power plants.

 Green Mountain are one of the largest operators in the sector in Norway with clients in finance, IT service providers, Government, Health, O&G and others.